lightning/bolts/11-payment-encoding.md

 The `amount` is encoded into the human readable part, as it's fairly readable and a useful indicator of how much is being requested.
-The `multiplier` allows a more compressed representation for large amounts than presenting everything in millisatoshi.

 Donation addresses often don't have an associated amount, so `amount` is optional in that case.
 Usually a minimum payment is required for